Oct 14, 2009

 Lonza

-A cold cut made from de-boned pork shoulder end, trimmed of fat, slipped into a casing, and–like almost all Italian affettati–salted and air-cured with herbs and spices, as one might do with prosciutto.
-Its one of the leanest cold cuts available, and rather delicately flavored.
-Capocollo, as it sometimes also called, can on occasion be marinated in wine.
-In either case, it is aged, though not allowed to harden.
-Very tasty.
+This is a salume made from pork shoulder, which has been trimmed of its fat, slipped into a casing, and then salted and air-cured with herbs and spices, treating it much like prosciutto.
+It is one of the leanest cold cuts available, and rather delicately flavored.
+Capocollo, as it sometimes also called, is sometimes marinated in wine.

 Mortadella

-Mortadella is a cooked salumi, made from pork meat that's been ground in a mortar, and stuffed in a casing with peppercorns, pistachio nuts and cubes of pink fat.
-The popular bologna sausage is usually sliced and served as a sandwich filler or part of the antipasto misto platter.
+Mortadella is a cooked salume, made from ground pork meat that's been stuffed in a casing with peppercorns, pistachios and cubes of pink fat.
+The popular bologna is usually sliced and served as a sandwich filler.
 I usually have my pizzicagnolo carve a thick 1-inch slice and then cube it.
 I place the cubes in small bowls scattered around the house and nibble them during mid morning housework.
 And mortadella rules stuffed in warm pizza bianca.

 ‘Nduja

-This is a soft, spreadable Calabrian sausage ground with tons of spicy red pepper, which lends a bold red color and a fiery flavor.
+This is a soft, spreadable Calabrian sausage that's been ground with tons of spicy red pepper, which lend it bold red color and a fiery flavor.
 The best way to enjoy 'nduja is scooping it out of the casing with a spoon, softening it further over mild heat, and dipping bread or veggies into it.

 Pancetta

 Dry cured pork's stomach meat.
 Pancia means abdomen, pancetta is also the affectionate name for the sexy pot-belly.
 Pancetta is made from the same cut used to make bacon.
-However, it's not smoked, and there's no sugar in the curing process.
+However, pancetta is not smoked, and there's no added sugar in the curing process.

 Porchetta di Ariccia

 Porchetta in the town of Ariccia is an institution, and no fair or festive gathering would be complete without it.
-Porchetta is commonly served in the town’s many typical fraschette, local informal dining establishments where paper tablecloths and abundant fares are synonyms of quality.
-In general, porchetta is made from a young pig weighing no less than 20 kg (45 lbs).
-And indeed the Ariccia trademark porchetta looks very much like a cliché banquet prop from a Roman epic blockbuster.
+Porchetta is commonly served in the town's many typical fraschette, local informal eateries where paper tablecloths and abundant portions are synonyms of quality.
+The Ariccia trademark porchetta looks very much like a cliché banquet prop from a Roman epic blockbuster.
 Fact is the Romans were great fans of porchetta, which has traveled through time and landed on our tables virtually unchanged from the one Nero ate during his orgies.

 The ingredients are the same, a large boned and bound pig with an apple in its mouth, salt, pepper, garlic and herbs among which wild fennel or rosemary, depending on the Norcino who assembled it.
 The pork is spit roasted and served sliced, enjoyed with warm Genzano bread and abundant vino dei Castelli which is a table wine made in and around Frascati.